The place to go for a lazy afternoon, pub quiz or last call

 All the information in the Knowhere Guide has been contributed by users over the years.
 No one person is responsible for it all and not all contributors will agree with all the opinions included.

-Parts of this information have been supplied by: ste, woody, Martin Murphy, jago, PatOH, rasmussen, Franny, KENNY SANDERSON, Andy Durrant, ascannell, Bernie Cleveland, mike, jodie foster, helen attwood, J, Andrea Hughes, Liza M, R.B.Turnbull, generic, Tom Holden, Jamie, andy killip, claire poole, nyle, Michael, becki, David Heron, Lynne, St Bede, Denise, J Sharp, NIKKI, bobby omelette, Louise Mckenna, paula redfearn, Paul Duffy, jamie preston, Jay Sharp, nyleridedog, tommy w, smudge, Rusty, Gregg Billingsley, Ian Taylor, mread, Wes Paul, Jamie Williams, paul
+Parts of this information have been supplied by: ste, woody, Martin Murphy, jago, PatOH, rasmussen, Franny, KENNY SANDERSON, Andy Durrant, ascannell, Bernie Cleveland, mike, jodie foster, helen attwood, J, Andrea Hughes, Liza M, R.B.Turnbull, generic, Tom Holden, Jamie, andy killip, claire poole, nyle, Michael, becki, David Heron, Lynne, St Bede, Denise, J Sharp, NIKKI, bobby omelette, Louise Mckenna, paula redfearn, Paul Duffy, jamie preston, Jay Sharp, nyleridedog, tommy w, smudge, Rusty, Gregg Billingsley, Ian Taylor, mread, DON KIDDICK, Wes Paul, Jamie Williams, paul

 Last updated: 2018-03-12